avb7/UCSDBookstore-Quick-Banner-Code/README.md

-# UCSD Bookstore - Quick Banner Code Generator
+# UCSD Bookstore - Banner Generator
 A handy tool for the developers of the Official UCSD Bookstore website!
 Generate the HTML code for the web banners with a click!